opencv/opencv/modules/optim/doc/primal_dual_algorithm.rst

  .. ocv:function:: allocate(int rows, int cols, InputArray gx=GpuMat(),InputArray gy=GpuMat())

-    :param rows, cols: Size of the image to process
+    :param rows,cols: Size of the image to process

-    :param gx,gy: Optional replacement for the :math:`\mathbf{g}` function that would be
+    :param gx,gy: Optional replacement for the :math:`\mathbf{g}` function that would be generated internally

 DepthmapDenoiseWeightedHuber::cacheGValues
 ------------------------------------------